fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-The token is taken and decoded from the request headers and placed in the <i>req</i> token by the <i>tokenExtractor</i> middleware.
-When a token is created, the <i>date</i> field indicating the time of its creation is also given a value.
+Token is taken and decoded to the request from the headers and placed in the <i>req</i> token by the <i>tokenExtractor</i> middleware.
+When creating a note, a <i>date</i> is also given to the field indicating the time it was created.

 ### Fine-tuning

-Except for error handling, our backend currently works almost identically to the Part 4 version of the same application.
-Before we make some extensions to the backend, let's change the routes of all notes and all users slightly.
+Our backend currently works almost the same way as Part 4 version of the same application, expect for error handling.
+Before we make a few extensions to backend, let's change the routes of all notes and all users slightly.

 We will add a note with information about the user who added it: